 Sustainable and nearly emission-free solution for heating and cooling buildings and storing seasonal energy is piloted in Smart Otaniemi.
-QHeat’s technology is based on 2 kilometers deep heat wells utilising geothermal heat.
+QHeat’s technology is based on 2 kilometer deep heat wells utilising geothermal heat.

 It differs from traditional heat wells in two ways. – Because the well goes much deeper, temperatures at this depth are significantly higher and thus much more energy can be produced.
 The collector pipe that lifts the water up is an insulated steel tube, so it works like a thermos bottle.
 If the water flooding is turned into opposite direction the system cools the building, tells Chief Operating Officer, Mikael Maksimow, from QHeat.